bocadilloproject/react-example/README.md

 <img src="https://github.com/bocadilloproject/react-example/raw/master/react-app/src/logo.svg?sanitize=true" height="200px"/>
 </p>

 This repository contains an example of a [Bocadillo](https://github.com/bocadilloproject/bocadillo) server used in conjunction with a React frontend.
+The Bocadillo server has a GraphQL endpoint, and the frontend uses React Apollo, a GraphQL library that integrates nicely with React.

 The frontend for this example repository was bootstrapped with the popular and convenient [create-react-app](https://facebook.github.io/create-react-app/).
 It has lots of excellent [documentation](https://facebook.github.io/create-react-app/docs/getting-started), so if you want to do something not documented in this repository, they will have you covered.
 React applications not built with create-react-app will also work fine with Bocadillo!